senin26/helloWorld/README.md

 # helloWorld
-This is my first repository on GitHub
+This is my first repository on GitHub.
+Currently I'm learning Java